curl/curl/docs/MANUAL.md

     curl -T upload --limit-rate 1M ftp://uploads.example.com

-When using the `--limit-rate` option, the transfer rate is regulated on a per-second basis, which will cause the total transfer speed to become lower than the given number.
+When using the `--limit-rate` option, the transfer rate is regulated on a per-second basis, which causes the total transfer speed to become lower than the given number.
 Sometimes of course substantially lower, if your transfer stalls during periods.

 ## Config File